Fort Ontario

 A female volunteer felt an unseen presence whisper in her ear, “Hi!”

-She once heard a woman humming in Officers Quarters 1, where Jewish refugees had stayed.
-She knew it was a spirit because she was the only living person in this building.
+She once heard a woman humming in Officers Quarters 1, where Jewish Refugees had stayed.
+She knew it was a spirit because she was the only living person in the building.

-Spirits of military personnel, some wearing red hats, some in American uniforms, are still on duty, following the schedules of their earthly military lives.
+The spirits of military personnel, some wearing red hats, some in American uniforms, are still on duty, following the schedule of their military lives.

 See-through apparitions and shadows are seen in the various barracks, eating areas, and outside as well.

 Some spirits relive the battles where they died.
-Spirits are still on duty in the case mates where they met their ends defending the fort.
+Spirits are still on duty in the casemates where they met their end defending the fort.

 The living have seen pairs of legs running by.